UWSECT Partner Agency Required Documents:

 In the Trenches

 At the core of the United Way of Southeastern Connecticut is the work provided by the following agencies.
-These respected nonprofit organizations are home to 47 programs which together with 28 United Way programs and initiatives (such as the Gemma E. Moran United Way/Labor Food Center, Project Warm-Up, Day of Caring, the NLC Fund to End Homelessness), American Red Cross CT Chapter's Armed Forces Emergency Services and Disaster Services, and United Way 2-1-1, provide the building blocks for a good quality of life for people in our community.
+These respected nonprofit organizations are home to programs which together with other United Way programs and initiatives (such as the Gemma E. Moran United Way/Labor Food Bank, Project Warm-Up, Day of Caring, the NLC Fund to End Homelessness), American Red Cross CT Chapter's Armed Forces Emergency Services and Disaster Services, and United Way 2-1-1, provide the building blocks for a good quality of life for people in our community.

 Alliance for Living